Become a Military Dietitian

 The standard route to becoming a military dietitian is through the U.S. Military-Baylor Graduate Program in Nutrition.
 Occasionally, individuals who are already registered dietitians can enter the military as a direct commission.

 The Graduate Program of Nutrition is a two-phased, degree-producing program.

-Phase 2, the internship and research portion, is approximately 12 months long and is completed at one of three locations for Army students: San Antonio Military Medical Center or SAMMC (TX), Walter Reed National Military Medical Center (MD), or Madigan Healthcare System (WA).
-Air Force students will complete their phase 2 training at SAMMC.
+Phase 2, the internship and research portion, is approximately 12 months and is completed at one of three locations: Brooke Army Medical Center or BAMC (San Antonio, TX), Walter Reed National Military Medical Center or WRNMMC (Bethesda, MD), Madigan Army Medical Center or MAMC (Tacoma, WA), or Womack Army Medical Center (Fort Bragg, NC).
 Students who successfully complete the program will be awarded a Master of Science Degree in Nutrition from Baylor University and will be eligible to take the Registration Examination for Dietitians.

 If you are already a Registered Dietitian and wish to serve in the U.S. Army, contact a SP healthcare recruiter to learn more.